MicrosoftTranslator/DocumentTranslation/docs/index.md

 - Create Secrets for each of
     - AzureRegion
     - AzureResourceName
+    - DocTransEndpoint
     - StorageConnectionString
+    - SubscriptionKey
     - TextTransEndpoint
-    - SubscriptionKey

 and copy the **secret from the Translator** resource and the **connection string from the Storage** resource.

-The names of the secrets must be exactly like this, and the Key Vault resource should look like this:
+The names of the secrets must be exactly like this (casing is significant), and the Key Vault resource should look like this:

 ![Set up Azure Key Vault](images/AzureKeyVault.png)

-Provide the users with the **VCault URI** of the Key Vault.
+Provide the users with the **URI** of the Key Vault.
 In the example the URI is "https://eus2kv.vault.azure.net/".
-Users will need to log in to Azure using the **Azure CLI** and **PowerShell**.

 ![Key Vault URI](images/AzureKeyVaultOverview.png)